roadtocode4u/spaceship/docs/html/02-whitespace-and-nbsp/02-whitespace-and-nbsp.md

 ---
-title: Whitespace and nbsp
+title: Whitespace and &nbsp;
-description: "Whitespace and nbsp"
+description: "Whitespace and &nbsp;"
 hide_table_of_contents: true
 ---